Myocardial Infarction Treatment

 When medication for heart attack treatment is administered, aspirin, antiplatelet agents, thrombolytics, nitroglycerin, beta blockers, or ACE inhibitors may be used.
 These medications either help dissolve blood clots, help widen blocked coronary arteries, or help relax the heart.

-U.S. News & World Report has named Tampa General Hospital one of the America's Best Hospitals for Cardiology & Heart Surgery.
+U.S. News & World Report has named Tampa General Hospital one of America's Best Hospitals for Cardiology & Heart Surgery.
 Our cardiovascular center has six cardiac catheterization laboratories, eight cardiac surgery operating rooms, and seven interventional radiology suites, where our team of heart and vascular specialists provide treatment for myocardial infarction and many other cardiovascular conditions.